nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/audit.md

 ### Listener

-A PostCommit asynchronous listener is defined and pushed an Event Bundle, which is an ordered set of events raised during an user operation, into the Audit log.
-Here is an example of a contribution to the extension point **listener**.
+A post commit asynchronous listener is defined and an Event Bundle, which is an ordered set of events raised during a user operation, is pushed into the Audit log.
+Here is an example of a contribution to the `listener` extension point.

 ```xml
 <extension target="org.nuxeo.ecm.core.event.EventServiceComponent" point="listener">